 So the truth about SEO copywriting…is that there’s no such thing as SEO copywriting.

 Now, this is not to say that you shouldn’t pay attention to keywords.
 You should use them in a natural way throughout your copy.
 If you’re writing a webpage about how a company delivers digital backup services for data, you should naturally be using words like “digital backup,” “backup services,” and “data backup” in your copy.
 You can also pop over to Google’s keyword tool and you can also get suggestions for other keywords that are similar and might be worth including in your copy.

 But the key to being an “SEO copywriter” today?
 Be a good copywriter.
 Write about the benefits to consumer and use words that the consumer would use.
 It certainly won’t hurt you to do a search and watch a few videos about how webmasters can use HTML to help search engines find a page, but the truth about being an “SEO copywriter” is simple.
 Be a good copywriter, use your skills, and you’re automatically an SEO copywriter.

-Your turn!
 Have you done any “SEO copywriting” in your career?
 What have your clients expected?
 Let us know in the comments below!